CALCULATE YOUR SIP RETURNS

 Call Option

-The Call Option in the stock market allows the bearer the right—but not the obligation—to purchase a stock, good, bond, or another asset at a particular price within a pre-specified time window.
+The Call Option in the stock market allows the bearer the right—but not the obligation—to purchase a stock, good, bond, or other asset at a particular price within a pre-specified time window.
 If the value of the asset rises, the stock buyer gains.
 However, buying a call option on a security gives the buyer the chance to purchase shares at a predetermined price (the striking price) before a specific date (the expiry date).

 Put Option